SolomonPerkins/solomonperkins.github.io/_posts/2016-03-26-Graduates-Your-Resume-Needs-Validation.md

 1. The first issue is that getting all A's don't necessarily equate to you being competent within a particular field of study - I can swat my way to the top.

 2. The next issue is around marketing your skills on your resume and CV.
-Think of a resume as doing a 5 minutes elevator pitch without samples of your work.
-It lacks prototype, the interview spends more time identifying your abilities as opposed to validating your skills.
+Think of an interview as doing a 5 minutes elevator pitch without samples of your work.
+Having just a resume lacks prototype, the interviewer spends more time identifying your abilities as opposed to validating your skills.

 3. Placing too much focus on the most asked interview questions is also an overkill.
 Too much attention on FAQs for interviews results in less focus on your skills and capabilities but more so on the well-written resume/CV.
 You, the interviewee, should be driving that session by focusing on what you wish to highlight about yourself.